 Many countries have a day dedicated to their farmers.
 In the United States, Farmers' Day is celebrated on October 12.
-Farming is one of the oldest professions in history, and if it weren't for farmers we would not have the vegetables, fruits, grains, dairy, and proteins that are so essential for our subsistence.
-This day raises awareness about the importance of Farmers for society and recognizes all of the hard work that they do year-round.
+Farming is one of the oldest professions in history, and if it weren't for farmers we would not have the vegetables, fruits, grains, dairy, proteins, meat, or eggs that are so essential for our everyday life.
+Farmer's day helps us to think about the role of farmers in society and recognizes all of the hard work they do year-round.

 Because of natural conditions, and due to new advances in technology that help prolong the growing period, in many areas of the United States people celebrate National Farmers' Month.

-Farming is a 12,000-year-old profession, which not only feeds people, it is also essential for a country's economic growth.
-Farmers do not always get the appreciation and support that they deserve, which is why Farmers' Day is important, because it is essential that we keep investing in small Farmers.
+Farming is a 12,000-year-old profession, that not only feeds people but is also essential for a country's economic growth; In 2020 farms contributed $134.7 billion to the economy.
+Farmers do not always get the appreciation and support that they deserve, which is why Farmers' Day is important, because we must continue investing in the farming industry.

 What to do on Farmers' Day

-Many small farmers sell their produce every week on farmer's markets.
+Many small farmers sell their produce every week at farmer's markets.
 If you have one near you, think about buying your food from there instead of the supermarket.
-Not only is farm to table a more sustainable way to eat, but the produce is also organic and much better, and you are directly supporting farmers.
+Not only is farm-to-table a more sustainable way to eat, but the product is also organic and much better, and you are directly supporting farmers.

 If there are any independent farmers, or community farms, from which you buy regularly, consider starting up a donation for them and investing in their growth.